 Installing dual- or triple-paned windows

 Keep in mind that your insurance company can’t cancel your policy if it’s been active for more than 60 days, but they can choose to not renew your policy.
-If that’s the case and you can’t find adequate coverage through a standard insurer, you may need to find coverage through a surplus carrier or the Colorado FAIR Plan.
+If that’s the case and you can’t find adequate coverage through a standard insurer, you may need to find coverage through a last-resort option like a surplus lines insurance carrier or the Colorado FAIR Plan.

-Although Colorado might not be the first place you think of catastrophic floods happening, recent history suggests you’ll want flood insurance in certain areas.
-In fact, it wasn't long ago that Colorado suffered one of the worst flood events in the state’s history, engulfing 200 miles and affecting 17 counties.
-[1]
+While Colorado might not be the first place you think of when you imagine a catastrophic flood, recent history suggests flood events are becoming significantly more common in Colorado.
+In fact, it wasn't long ago that Colorado suffered one of the worst floods in the state’s history, engulfing 200 miles and affecting 17 counties.
+[3]

 Homeowners insurance doesn’t cover flooding, so if you live in a FEMA-designated high-risk flood zone, you may need to purchase a separate flood insurance policy.
 Most insurers offer flood insurance through the National Flood Insurance Program.
 As of 2022, the average cost of flood insurance in Colorado is $805.